axe-api/docs/docs/learn/caching.md

 Axe API allows developers to API cache smoothly.

-In the next section, you will learn another cool stuff: Axe API Client library.
+In the next section, you will learn how to add a full-text search to a model.